babim/docker-acdclitool/README.md

 ```
 docker run -it --name acdcli -v ~/.cache/acd_cli:/cache -v /yourdata:/data babim/acdcli
 ```
-Amazon Cloud Drive can mount to /cloud and this container share /cloud over Webdav
+Amazon Cloud Drive can mount to /cloud (default) and this container share /cloud over Webdav `-e CLOUDPATH=/cloud`

 If not have uid and gid option.
 ACD_CLI with run in uid 1000 add uid and gid option or set 0 to run with root